chainsaw-rendezvous/2018-draft-site/source/2019/media-info/index.md

 ## Common Questions

 ### How many carvers are participating?
 Where are they from?
 There were over 60 carvers participating in the 2018 Rendezvous.
-Registration is still open for 2019.

 United States - 61
 Canada - 2